-This is a blog post on eco printing on fabric using cochineal.
+This is a blog post on eco-printing on fabric using cochineal.
 It is my first few experiments on eco printing.
 My curiosity about this craft was after getting interested in natural dyeing.
-In the past, I have made experiments on eco-dyeing but it was all a mixture of blurry mixture of all colors.
+In the past, I have done experiments on eco-dyeing but it was all a mixture of blurry mixture of all colors.
 That was about 2 years ago.
 Now after more information on natural dyes, the results are much better.
-There is not much information around eco printing.
+There is not much information about eco-printing.
 Many crafters and designers are keeping a tight lip about their techniques.
-So don’t be a surprise if most of the information you get is very much skim of the surface information.
+So don’t be surprised if most of the information you get is very much skim of the surface information.
+Cochineal prints do last a long time.
+It’s a natural dye been around for a long time.
+Here is more information about it.
+In fact, one can even find wild cochineal living on cactus plants.
+However, the ones that are commercially bought are cultivated and produce a much stronger dye color.

 Eco printing on fabric using cochineal.

-A great blog that has got wealth information on eco printing it called Made by barb.
-It is worth look at.
-I choose cochineal as its a dye that is easy to manipulate or adjust.
-Indigo dye it’s not such a good dye to go for not unless you are reprinting process with another color.
+I chose cochineal as it’s a dye that is easy to manipulate or adjust as it is a ph sensitive dye.
+Other types of dyes like indigo are not such good dyes to print as indigo is not soluble in water not unless you are just dyeing the process with another color.
 As it is my first experiment I decided to go best with what information is out there as well.
-I have dye cochineal with various types of fibers and the best and most vibrant result was silk.
+I have dyed cochineal with various types of fibers and the best and most vibrant result was silk.

-This is roll into a tight bundle with string and steam for about 1 hour.
-Here is the result of it on the first picture on top.
+This is rolled into a tight bundle with string and steam for about 1 hour.
+Here is the result of it the first picture on top.
 It isn’t the most perfect eco print but it’s a start.
+It is too much dampness possibly the bundle is not tight enough.

 Thank you for dropping by and reading.
 When you have time do have a look at my other post on natural dyeing like dyeing with onion skin and the use of mordants in natural dyeing.